hypo69/hypo/docs/gemini/out/en/doc/src/scenario/_examples/_example_executor.md

 ## Overview

 This module provides example usages for the `executor` module in the `src.scenario` package.
-It demonstrates how to use functions for running scenarios, handling scenario files, interacting with the PrestaShop API, and more.
+It demonStartes how to use functions for running scenarios, handling scenario files, interacting with the PrestaShop API, and more.
 The examples cover running lists of scenario files, single scenario files, single scenarios, product page scenarios, coupon addition, and asynchronous PrestaShop insertion.

 ## Classes